ttezel/twit/README.md

 # Using the Streaming API

-`T.stream()` keeps the connection alive, and returns an `EventEmitter`, which emits the following 4 events:
+`T.stream()` keeps the connection alive, and returns an `EventEmitter`, which emits the following events:

 * `tweet`            status (tweet)
 * `delete`           status (tweet) deletion message
 * `limit`            limitation message
 * `scrub_geo`        location deletion message
+* `disconnect`       disconnect message from twitter.
+If this occurs, `Twit` will close the connection and emit `disconnect` with the message details received from twitter.

-If you want to stop the stream, emit the 'stop' event: `stream.emit('stop')`.
+If you want to stop the stream, use `stream.stop()`

-To restart the stream, emit the 'start' event: `stream.emit('start')`.
+To restart the stream, use `stream.start()`.

 ###path